emmanuel-londono/Z-Prefix-App/README.md

 4. In the vscode terminal, perform the following command:   **```docker-compose up```**
 	<sub> This should install all the dependencies, and perform all boot-up processes.</sub>

-5. Wait for the front-end to finish loading.
-It should be the last container to load before opening the app.
+5. Wait for the front-end to finish loading, this should be the last container to load before opening the app.

 ## Usage